Tyrn/StoL/source/fount/03-training-preliminary.rst

    with the vertical centre-line of the body
    (Fig. 3).
 c.
-Raise the pistol (pistol arm still rigidly straight and pivoting from the soulder), keeping it exactly in line with the vertical centre-line of the body until it covers the aiming mark on the target (Fig. 4).
+Raise the pistol (pistol arm still rigidly straight and pivoting from the shoulder), keeping it exactly in line with the vertical centre-line of the body until it covers the aiming mark on the target (Fig. 4).
 Both eyes are to be